Skip to main content

 Insufficient products

 Too few products match this topic based on your minimum threshold.
-By default, we reject these because sparse category pages often disappoint customers.
+By default, topics without enough matching products are filtered out because they may not represent genuine opportunities with real demand and revenue potential.
 However, high-demand rare items (like a sought-after vintage car) may still warrant a page even with minimal inventory.

 Example: